Rangi42/polishedcrystal/README.md

 * Moltres is inside Cinnabar Volcano.
 * Raikou and Entei are roaming Johto.
 * Suicune is in the Bell Tower after you get the Clear Bell.
 * Lugia is in the Whirl Islands after you catch all three legendary birds and get the Silver Wing.
+You'll receive the Silver Wing by triggering a certain event in Victory Road.
 * Ho-Oh is atop the Bell Tower after you catch all three legendary beasts and get the Rainbow Wing.
+You'll receive the Rainbow Wing in the Bell Tower.
 * Mewtwo is in Cerulean Cave.
 * Mew and Celebi are a secret!